Ticket Email Routing

 If no project mailbox is configured yet, the system falls back to the default inbox address.

-Replies can be routed automatically from these inboxes into ticket updates.
+Replies can be routed automatically from these inboxes into ticket updates on Pro.

 Sender behavior